rpdelaney/l4d2-tourney-rules/rules.md

 guilty of unsportsmanlike conduct.

 #####7.5 Excessive pausing
-Intentionally affecting the result of the round through abuse of the pause function is unsportsmanlike conduct.
+Repeated or lengthy use of the pause function disrupts the normal flow of the match and frustrates the expectations of the spectators and other players.
+Therefore, extensive pausing is unsportsmanlike conduct if it is judged by staff to be excessive, regardless of the reason.

 #####7.6 Sound effects
 Players may not use console commands or radial menus to trigger sound